2. Numeric vectors#

 to something related to the hobby project that you enjoy doing after hours.

-Therefore, just test the above on something
+But you can also just test the above on something

 like “x <-